 Photo: Alex, a Rotorua Canopy Tours Guide trying out the Shweeb invented by Geoff Barnett.

 6. Spiral Hairpin

 Ernest Godward was the inventor of many things such as the eggbeater and burglar proof windows.
-One of the inventions that stood out was the spiral hairpin that fixed itself to the hair rather than the straight pins that always have to be adjusted.
+One of his top kiwi inventions that stood out was the spiral hairpin that fixed itself to the hair rather than the straight pins that always have to be adjusted.
 It was an international success that meant he was able to leave his cycle business and he began Godwards Spiral Pin & New Inventions company.
 Godward then became a full time inventor and carried on making successful inventions.

 Inventor: Arthur Lydiard

 Arthur Lydiard was a marathon runner and athletics coach.
 Arthur joined an Athletic Club in Auckland where he discovered he had a lack of fitness.
 He then went on to develop a training technique that involved daily running while maintaining a steady pace.
 In 1950, he started coaching high performance athletes that went onto winning Commonwealth and Olympic titles and also breaking world records.
-This invention is now used by millions of people around the world as part of their everyday health and fitness regime.
+This top kiwi invention is now used by millions of people around the world as part of their everyday health and fitness regime.